500 Kilometers in 5 ½ Hours

-It is only 2:00 and a somewhat boring afternoon in the tent.
-I am happy that I brought my mp3 player and my phone with a book on it to read.
+It is only 2 o’clock and a somewhat boring afternoon in the tent ensues.
+I am happy that I brought my mp3-player and my phone with a book on it to read.
 I hear other hikers arriving and setting up camp.
-When the rain finally stops I meet some of them and I have a late dinner around 19:00.
+When the rain finally stops I meet some of them and I have a late dinner around 7 o’clock at night.
 The short trails from the tent sites to the picnic tables have become extremely muddy and slippery.

 The weather has not been great today, but I still had an enjoyable day on the Brazeau Loop and I feel rested for the long way back.